Unschooling Canada Association

 10 Things to know about Unschooling

-- Unschoolers don’t need a diploma to enter post-secondary education.
+Unschoolers don’t need a diploma to enter post-secondary education.
 Students need to consult the website of the program they desire to enter to check the application requirements.
-For most post-secondary education choices in Canada, demonstration of mastery of four core courses (Math, English, Science, and Social Studies) and one option at the grade 12 level are required, or a transfer from a post-secondary institution.
+For most post-secondary education choices in Canada, demonstration of mastery of five core courses, (Math, English, Science, and Social Studies and one other) at the grade 12 level is required, or a transfer from a post-secondary institution.

-- The minimum resources for unschooling include a library card, an internet connection, unstructured time and a facilitator available to assist the learner in accessing resources.
+The minimum resources for unschooling include a library card, an internet connection, unstructured time and an adult available to assist the learner in accessing resources.

-- Unschooling is not homeschooling.
+Unschooling is very different from homeschooling.
 Homeschooling is a school format replicated in the home.
+Unschooling is consensual education.
 Unschooling is learner-determined and is often self-taught.
 If the learner chooses direct instruction, a teacher is helpful.
 A structured program is also an option, but is not mandatory, and the learner (rather than the government institution), can most effectively determine if the learner thrives better in a structured or unstructured learning environment.

-- Unschooling is not the same as “self-directed", "inquiry-based", or "self-paced” courses offered by schools, that let the learner decide the pace of the course, but not the content.
+Unschooling is not the same as "inquiry-based", or "self-paced” courses offered by schools, that let the learner decide the pace of the course, but not the content.
 Because most schools receive government funding, they are mandated to follow a government curriculum.
 In many schools, the only flexible part is the pace of the course.
 Every other aspect is mandated.
-Unschooling allows the learner to choose the content, pace, sequence, and agenda; not those of the government, and is best done in a traditional home education program where the parent or learner has total control of the education philosophy.
+Unschooling allows the learner to choose the content, pace, sequence, method, resources and agenda; not those of the government, and is best done in a traditional home education program where the parent or learner has total control of the education philosophy.

-- Unschoolers may choose any resource, including video games, toys, board games, puzzles, videos, books, curriculum, classes, textbooks and teachers, as long as the learning is desired and motivated by the student.
+Unschoolers may choose any resource, including video games, toys, board games, puzzles, videos, books, curriculum, classes, textbooks and teachers, as long as the learning is desired and motivated by the student.
 Learners who desire explicit instruction will seek it out, while other learners prefer self-teaching.
 Learning is never forced, coerced or bribed.
 If there are any motivation problems existing, then the learning environment is not self-directed unschooling education.

-- Unschooling is a valid educational option for any learner.
+Unschooling is a valid self-directed educational option for any learner.
 Learners should consent to their education.
 Any other imposition is unethical.